microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/educationassignment-deactivate.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-A teacher wants to mark an `assigned` [educationAssignment](../resources/educationassignment.md) as `inactive` to signal that the assignment has no further action items for both teachers and students.
+Mark an `assigned` [educationAssignment](../resources/educationassignment.md) as `inactive` to signal that the assignment has no further action items for teachers and students.

-Deactivate Assignment operation can only be performed by teacher on Assigned assignments.
+The Deactivate Assignment operation can only be performed by teacher on Assigned assignments.

 ## Permissions